All Episodes

 And the thing that you're talking about here.

-The thing that you're talking about here is as that um, you know, you have a situation where people are no longer looking at each other as human beings.
+The thing that you're talking about here is that, you know, you have a situation where people are no longer looking at each other as human beings.

-You know, I was in church yesterday, and my pastor made a very interesting uh part of his sermon, which he dedicated to, you know, he's like, I want everybody to look around the church, and we're we're having all of our services outside because of COVID.
+You know, I was in church yesterday and my pastor made a very interesting part of his sermon, which he dedicated to, you know, he's like, I want everybody to look around the church and we're having all of our services outside because of COVID.

 And he's like, I want everybody to look around the church right now.

-And I want you to understand that a lot of you are gonna do things that irritate each other.
+And I want you to understand that a lot of you are going to do things that irritate each other.

-Maybe you don't like this one or this one watches this channel and this whole thing.
+Maybe you don't like this one or this one watches this channel and this one.

 By the way, is he talking directly to you?